 The retail sector has enjoyed the benefits of EDI for decades.
-Yet, many brands still use some form of paper-based process for ordering, invoicing, and dispatching.
+Yet, many brands still use some form of a paper-based manual process for ordering, invoicing, and dispatching.
 This article has everything you need to upgrade your operation with Electronic Data Interchange (EDI) technology.

 What is Electronic Data Interchange